m50d/riichi-london/index.md

 ## Directions

-The YHA London Lee Valley is just around the corner from Cheshunt railway station.
+The YHA London Lee Valley is just around the corner from Cheshunt railway station - follow the brown signs.
+For players coming coming from central London, there are direct trains from Liverpool Street every 10-15 minutes

 ### Public Transport